tytydraco/yessleep/out/Years_ago_My_best_friend_and_I_explored_our_towns_abandoned_junkyard_We_encountered_something_we_shouldnt_have.md

 Shortly after I woke up, I was surrounded by family and detectives.
 They both tried to ask me what happened to me and where Adam was.
 I tried to explain to the best of my abilities, because of course leaving out important details so they wouldn't think I was high on the painkillers or I was the reason I did something to Adam.
 That really didn't work in my defense because I was still their number one suspect after they searched the place.
 They found no Monster, No man in the room.
 Just the half eaten body of my former best friend…

 Of course, they couldn't charge me with anything, thank god. but many people back home still think I'm a cannibalistic murderer.
 Can't change it. it probably never will.
 The only thing anyone could do is move forward.

-Edit: Added Spacing, Reddit messed up the formatting.